 Enjoy great orientation skills: Automatic laser alignment

-Get the whole view: Large scan area in all directions combined with highest accuracy
+Get the whole view: Large scan area combined with highest accuracy

 Move forward: The easiest engagement procedure on the AFM market

 The engagement procedure brings the sample surface in contact with the cantilever.
 This is one of the most critical procedures when operating an AFM.
 The Tosca series overcomes this problem with a side-view camera to track the exact cantilever position and move it as close to the surface as possible.
 You then start the automatic engagement procedure and, within seconds, the cantilever touches the surface of the sample and is ready for scanning.

 Probemaster is a unique tool specifically developed for cantilever handling that saves time and guarantees fast, safe, and correct placement of the cantilever.
 This makes sure that you can mount the actuator body with the cantilever quickly and safely for the next measurement.

 The decoupled scanner architecture ensures the highest accuracy down to the sub-nanometer level without bow artifacts.
 The closed-loop X-Y scanning eliminates non-linearities and creep, leading to the highest precision for nanoscale analysis.

 |X-Y scan range||100 µm x 100 µm||50 µm x 50 µm*|